»Academic Integrity Violations

 • Taking an exam or completing an assignment for another student.

-Plagiarism: Representing the words, research findings, or ideas of another person as your own in any academic exercise.
-At their discretion, faculty may submit student work to plagiarism-detection software, such as turnitin for review.
+Plagiarism: Representing the words, research findings or ideas of another person as your own in any academic exercise.
+[At their discretion, faculty may submit student work to plagiarism–detection software, such as Turnitin for review without prior notice to students.]

 • Copying word for word without proper attribution.